SwanandKalugade/swanandkalugade.github.io/projects/_posts/2014-05-18-ctFluoroscopy.markdown

 <img src="/assets/media/fluoroscopy/CT_Mockups.png" alt="mockups"/>

-> Idea exploration using traditional as well as digital media
+> Idea exploration using traditional and digital media

 <br>

 # Stand mounted controller
-Quick mock-ups with cardboard were used to simulate real environment usage.
-Testing sessions were conducted in a simulated operating environment to validate human factors.
-Plastic cover was attached for sterilization as used in a CT scan equipment.
+We conducted testing sessions using cardboard / foam mock-ups in a simulated operating environment to validate human factors.
+The test included double gloved operation with plastic cover on controller for sterilization, as used in a CT scan environment.

-Several control layout iterations later, two key layouts were selected for detailing.
+Two key layouts were selected for detailing after going through several control layouts.

 <br>

 # Selected concepts
 <img src="/assets/media/fluoroscopy/CT_CAD.png" alt="sketches"/>

-> Top-Left shows couch / gantry manipulation with physical controls while Bottom-Left moved features to display
+> Top-Left image shows couch / gantry manipulation with physical controls while Bottom-Left shifted features to the display

 <br>

 # SLA mock-up of preferred concept
 <img src="/assets/media/fluoroscopy/SLA-Mockup.png" alt="sketches"/>

 > 1:1 mock-up with simulated materials and colors with GUI on touch-display

 <br>

-Two SLA mock-ups were sent to TMSC Japan team for further studies.
-Capgemini product engineering team continued working on details of the selected concept.
+For further studies, two SLA mock-ups were sent to Canon Medical Japan team.
+Capgemini product engineering team later continued working on details of the selected concept.